 This big snake referred to in the first sentence would become a part of the high rocky Ishpatina ridge on the portage to the south of Smoothwater Lake.
 The “nice, sandy shore” was the one we were standing on!

-As for the Lions – a better translation would be Great Lynx, known in Anishinaabe mythology as the underwater being Mishipeshu (click on his name to read a bit more about him!).
-In this account there seem to be a number of lynxes.
-A flight of fantasy had me thinking that maybe the fire pit was where Nanabush’s hollow cylinder had stood!
+As for the Lions – a more accurate translation would be Great Lynx, known in Anishinaabe mythology as the underwater being Mishipeshu (click on his name to read a bit more about him!).
+In this account, there seems to be a family of lynxes.
+A flight of fantasy had me thinking that maybe the fire pit in the image above was where Nanabush’s hollow cylinder had stood!
 The story continues –

 When the Lions saw the thing on the beach, they grew curious to find out what this strange thing was on the beach that was not there the day before.
 So they sent a big snake to twist around it and to try to upset it, but the snake did not succeed in doing this, for Nenebuc (i.e. Nanabush) stood too firm.
 So the Lions came ashore upon the sand and Nenebuc shot one of them with his arrow a she-lion, the wife of the Lion chief.
 He did not kill her, but wounded her badly in the side, and the flint arrow point stayed in the wound.
 She was very badly wounded and went back to a hole which led to a cave in a big rock where she lived.
 Nenebuc was sorry that he had not killed the Lion queen.

 That cave was, according to Speck’s footnote, “in a high bluff on the west shore of Smoothwater Lake”.
 The image above includes that western shore.
 We would begin Day Two with a search for a rock feature that might be associated with that cave.